 During this tumultuous time, your mind is in no doubt racing with questions.
 Unfortunately, there are many misconceptions about the divorce process which can be the cause of great distress and concern for a potential client.
 Gwendolyn J. Sterk and the Family Law Group is here to make the process easier.
-It is our goal to help educate you about the realities of a divorce action or any other family law matter you may be facing.
+It is our goal to help educate you about the realities of a divorce action, estate planning, or any other family law matter you may be facing.
 We strongly recommend that you schedule a consultation appointment with our Group in order to address your specific concerns and answer your questions in detail.
 The consultation appointment is free and will give you an opportunity to discuss your specific situation.
 In the interim, we have compiled a list of frequently asked questions that may help settle your nerves prior to your meeting with us.
 These questions might also prompt you to note other issues that you may want addressed at the time of your consultation.

 Please take some time to review the items below and make a list of any additional questions you would like addressed at the time of your meeting.
 This will help ensure that the time spent in your consultation is comprehensive and focuses on your specific concerns.
 During the initial consultation, you will receive a lot of information in a short period of time.
 Although it can be overwhelming, reviewing this list of frequently asked questions, as well as the other information contained in our web site, will help give you a general overview of what to expect during your consultation.
 This is a great way to prepare for your meeting with us.
 We are here to help you and feel confident that our team will be able to provide you with the legal answers for which you are looking.